Jake Berry: Parliamentary career

-Berry was elected in the general election of 2010 as MP for Rossendale and Darwen, beating incumbent MP Janet Anderson, who had held the seat for 18 years.
-Berry overturned a Labour majority of 3,616 to win by 4,493 votes, an 8.9% swing to the Conservatives.
+Berry was first elected as MP for Rossendale and Darwen at the 2010 general election, winning with 41.8% of the vote and a majority of 4,493.

-In 2010, he was appointed Parliamentary Private Secretary (PPS) to Grant Shapps, the Minister for Housing and Local Government at the Department of Communities and Local Government, following Shapps to the Cabinet Office in 2012.
+In 2010, he was appointed Parliamentary private secretary (PPS) to Grant Shapps, the Minister for Housing and Local Government at the Department of Communities and Local Government, following Shapps to the Cabinet Office in 2012.

-In April 2013, the Prime Minister, David Cameron, asked Berry to join the Number 10 Policy Unit, headed by Jo Johnson.
+In April 2013, the prime minister, David Cameron, asked Berry to join the Number 10 Policy Unit, headed by Jo Johnson.
 His roles in this position included advising the Prime Minister on housing, regional growth and local government.

 Berry sponsored the Local Government (Religious etc. Observances) Act 2015, which gave councils the right to hold religious prayers at the start of meetings.

-In the general election of 2015, Berry was returned as MP for Rossendale and Darwen with an increased majority of 5,654.
+At the 2015 general election, Berry was re-elected as MP for Rossendale and Darwen with an increased vote share of 46.6% and an increased majority of 5,654.

 From July 2015 until January 2017, Berry served on the Parliamentary Finance Committee.

-In May 2016, it emerged that Berry was one of a number of Conservative MPs being investigated by police in the United Kingdom general election, 2015 party spending investigation, for allegedly spending more than the legal limit on constituency election campaign expenses.
+In May 2016, it emerged that Berry was one of a number of Conservative MPs being investigated by police in the 2015 general election party spending investigation, for allegedly spending more than the legal limit on constituency election campaign expenses.
 However, in April 2017, Lancashire Police confirmed that no further action would be taken.

 Berry was opposed to Brexit prior to the 2016 referendum.

-Berry was again returned as MP in June 2017, but with a reduced majority of 3,216.
+At the snap 2017 general election Berry was again re-elected, with an increased vote share of 50.8% and a decreased majority of 3,216.

 Junior Minister

 Following the 2017 election, Prime Minister Theresa May appointed Berry as Parliamentary Under-Secretary of State for the Northern Powerhouse and Local Growth, making him the third Northern Powerhouse minister in the space of two years.
 In March 2018, he described campaigners who forced the aerospace firm BAE Systems to withdraw as a sponsor of a flagship arts festival in North East England as "subsidy addicted artists" and "snowflakes".

-Upon the accession of Boris Johnson to the premiership, Berry was promoted to Minister of State, with attendance at cabinet meetings.
+After Boris Johnson became prime minister, Berry was promoted to Minister of State, with attendance at cabinet meetings.
 He was appointed to the Privy Council the next day.

+At the 2019 general election Berry was again re-elected, with an increased vote share of 56.5% and an increased majority of 9,522.

 He resigned from government in February 2020 after refusing a move to a ministerial office at the Foreign and Commonwealth Office in a cabinet reshuffle.